Sign up to our Newsletter

 Focus on Weaknesses

-Recognizing these shortcomings and dedicating extra effort to overcome them is a proactive approach that can ultimately translate into an even higher LSAT score!
+Recognizing these shortcomings and dedicating extra effort to overcome them is a proactive approach that can ultimately translate into an even higher LSAT score.

-FAQs: What is a Good LSAT Score?
+FAQs: What Is a Good LSAT Score?

 In case you still have questions about what is considered a good score on the LSAT, here are some frequently asked questions that might give you answers.